GHuyHuynh/AutoBooking/README.md

 # AutoBooking
 Python script that will auto book rooms at Dalhousie University

+## Pre-requisite
+Doker desktop would need to be install to run the docker build.
+If not, the normal `python` command can be run.

 ## Installation
 ### Step 1: Install Dependencies
 #### Windows